named-data/NFD/docs/manpages/nfdc-route.rst

 it is updated with the specified cost, route inheritance flags, and expiration period.
 This command returns when the request has been accepted, but does not wait for RIB update completion.

-The **nfdc unregister** command removes a route with matching prefix, nexthop, and origin.
+The **nfdc route remove** command removes a route with matching prefix, nexthop, and origin.

 OPTIONS
 -------